Kudoo39/ecommerce-app/README.md

 # Restaurant App

 Welcome to the Restaurant App repository!
-This project is a practical web application designed for Saigon Sandwich Bakery, allowing users to explore menus
+This project is a practical web application designed for Saigon Sandwich Bakery, allowing users to explore menus.

 NOTE: The current version of the app is optimized for larger screens, such as desktops and tablets

 ![Restaurant App Screenshot](src/assets/demo.png)